-He then went on to impart some of his knowledge
+Anyway, the troll then went on to impart some pearls of wisdom.

 Lesson number three: my existence was somehow a linchpin for an entire racial war.
 And somehow, my emotions and my monthly cycle too, for some reason, were fucking up our chances of winning this war.

 Also, no one gives a fuck about my monthly cycle.
 Somehow, I’m relieved.
 I don’t want random people poking their nose into my personal business…

 Moving on, the rant was shifted out of my DMs to khulla public tweets